BernardoRh/BernardoRh/README.md

 Web Developer
 -------------

 I've been learning how to code since 2017, learning different technologies and languages, but two years ago I found myself in Web Development, the things I could do and share through the web amazed me, so from that day forward, I've been learning everything I can about Web Dev.
-Current I learning ReactJS and NodeJS
+Currently I'm learning ReactJS.

 * 🌍  I'm based in Rolante / RS - Brazil
 * ✉️  You can contact me at [bernardo.horbach@gmail.com](mailto:bernardo.horbach@gmail.com)